Mother of 8-year-old girl who died in Border Patrol custody says pleas for hospital care were denied

 The girl died Wednesday on what her mother said was the family’s ninth day in Border Patrol custody.
 People are to be held no more than 72 hours under agency policy, a rule that is violated during unusually busy times.

-The account is almost certain to raise questions about whether the Border Patrol properly handled the situation, the second child fatality in two weeks after a rush of illegal border crossing severely strained holding facilities.
+The account is almost certain to raise questions about whether the Border Patrol properly handled the situation, the second child migrant death in two weeks in U.S. government custody after a rush of illegal border crossing severely strained holding facilities.

 Roderick Kise, a spokesperson for the Border Patrol’s parent agency, Customs and Border Protection, said he could not comment beyond an initial statement because the death was the subject of an open investigation.
 In that statement, CBP said the girl experienced “a medical emergency” at a station in Harlingen, Texas, and died later that day at a hospital.